BishalAdhikari0123/123fakturera-sow/README.md

   - Stock
 - Minimum of **20 sample rows** with scroll support.
 - Designed to simulate real-time inline editing with backend persistence.
+- Used translations, which translates the table headers and menu header.

 ### 📱 Responsive Design
 - Optimized for: